hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 Find the "plugins" tab on the left of the IDE user interface.
 Select remixd and connect.
 You will now see the entire net-emissions-token-network folder in the file explorer within remixd.

-Under localhost -> contracts, select Contract.sol in the file explorer.
+Under localhost -> contracts, select NetEmissionsTokenNetwork.sol in the file explorer.

 Go to the compiler tab, change the compiler version to 0.6.2, and compile the contract.